Superadmin2001/time/README.md

 # time
-takes program to run as argument, forks child process and calls wait syscall, child process gets current time, writes current time to shared memory, calls exec syscall, parent process resumes after waiting of child process to complete, gets current time, outputs time required to run specified program
+takes a program to run as an argument, forks a child process and calls wait syscall, the child process gets current time, writes current time to a shared memory, calls exec syscall, the parent process resumes after waiting of the child process to complete, gets the current time, outputs time required to run a specified program.